willaguiar/ASC_and_heat_transport/Figure_outline.md

 ## Figure 2

+Figure 2 shows monthly correlations in each regime.
+The top panel shows correlations with depth-average ASC and the middle panel shows correlations with the ASC at the local depth.
+Only show correlations (red lines), not regressions (green lines).
+Use fixed regime mask and longitude binning (width yet to be decided), with weighted averaging of the longitude bins to account for how many grid points in each bin.
+On the right of the two top rows, we want to show scatter pdfs for each regime in different colours, only using points from the deeper regions (>800m?).

+Main points for this figure:
-Figure 2 shows that there are only weak correlations between the depth average ASC and the cross slope heat transport at each depth, with the exception of heat transport at 600-800m depth in the Surface regime.
+1. There are only weak correlations between the depth average ASC and the cross slope heat transport, with the exception of heat transport at 600-800m depth in the Surface regime.
+2. Correlations are highest at the surface (but heat transport here is low, so not important) and at depth.
+3. Difference / similarity between regimes?

 <img width="800" alt="Screenshot 2024-01-18 at 11 10 21 am" src="https://github.com/willaguiar/ASC_and_heat_transport/assets/8506963/88fd7099-f46e-4d2c-83d3-ab776b0780af">

-Maybe we want to remove the regression lines from this plot to keep it simpler?
-Also, if we include daily data, maybe we want to replace this with the correlations using daily data?

 ## Figure 3